 Codes 32 and 33 are for students attending a Regular Early Childhood Program less than 10 hours/599 minutes or less per week.
-Refer to the criteria listed in Instruction 3, titled "Reporting Special Education and Related Services Environment," to identify which of Codes 32 or 33 best represents the environment in which the student receives the majority of hours of special education and related services.
+Refer to the criteria listed in Instruction 3 to identify which of Codes 32 or 33 best represents the environment in which the student receives the majority of hours of special education and related services.

-If the student does not attend a Regular Early Childhood Program as defined above, the student should be reported within Codes 23, 24, 25, 26, 27.
+If the student does not attend a Regular Early Childhood Program as defined above, the student should be reported within Codes 23, 24, 25, 26, or 27.
 Such students would be either "Attending a Special Education Program" (Codes, 23, 24, or 25) OR "Attending neither a Regular Early Childhood Program nor a Special Education Program" of any kind, in which case the student would be receiving special education and related services either at home (Code 26) or in a service provider location or some other location (Code 27).